IDS.332 Engineering Systems Analysis for Design

 This class has no prerequisites.

-IDS.332 will be offered this semester (Fall 2017).
-It is instructed by R. de Neufville.
+IDS.332 will not be offered this semester.
+It will be available in the Fall semester, and will be instructed by R. de Neufville.

 Lecture occurs 10:30 AM to 12:00 PM on Tuesdays and Thursdays in 1-390.